mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

 ## How can TinyPilot increase recurring revenue?

-When TinyPilot's sales slump, I start to think more about recurring revenue.
-In the bootstrapper community, most successful businesses have recurring revenue.
+Whenever TinyPilot's sales slump, I start to think more about recurring revenue.
+It would sure be nice to have stable income without relying on constantly finding new customers.

-I keep waiting for the day to come when everyone who wants a TinyPilot already has one.
+I dread the day when everyone who wants a TinyPilot already has one.
 Then what am I going to do?

 My plan from the beginning was that TinyPilot _would_ have recurring revenue.
-Customers would buy the hardware once, and then they'd fund ongoing software development by renewing their software license every year.
+Customers would buy the hardware once, and then they'd fund ongoing software development and support by renewing their software license once a year.

 The problem is that I've never set up TinyPilot to collect recurring revenue from customers.
 Three years in, we barely have any recurring revenue outside of a few Enterprise clients.